A more efficient reformulation of complex SDP as real SDP: The real reformulations of complex SDPs

 As mentioned in the introduction, to feed the PSD constraint in \eqref{csdpp1} to an SDP solver, we need to include also the extra $n(n+1)$ affine constraints listed in \eqref{sec1:eq2}, which could be inefficient in practice.
 Below we show that by taking a dual point of view, we can actually get rid of this issue.
-By the convex duality theory, the dual problem of \eqref{csdpp} reads as